Mental Health Facilities Roscommon County, MI

 Northern Lakes Community Mental Health

 Northern Lakes Community Mental Health is a mental health treatment center in Roscommon County, MI, located at 2715 South Townline Road, 48629 zip code area.
-Northern Lakes Community Mental Health provides telemedicine/telehealth and outpatient treatment.
-Northern Lakes Community Mental Health offers group therapy, activity therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Northern Lakes Community Mental Health also supports patients with eating disorders, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Northern Lakes Community Mental Health consist of supported housing, diet and exercise counseling and case management.
+Northern Lakes Community Mental Health provides outpatient treatment and telemedicine/telehealth.
+Northern Lakes Community Mental Health offers individual psychotherapy, trauma therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
+Northern Lakes Community Mental Health also supports transitional age young adults, seniors or older adults and patients with eating disorders.
+Additional services at Northern Lakes Community Mental Health consist of supported employment, housing services and education services.

 SPONSORED AD